Sehrentos/javascript-nprompt-form/README.md

 A custom style prompt, confirm and alert for browsers.

- - Prompt form is serialized and returned as object on submit.
+ - Prompt values are serialized and return as object on submit.
- - HTML5, no Javascript libraries.
  - Browser support(tested): IE9+, Mozilla/5.0 Gecko Firefox/38, Chrome/47

 ### Example of use: